Pink Flowers Campus Beauty

 Notice of Privacy Practices

-This notice describes how health information about you (as a patient of this practice) may be used and disclosed and how you can get access to your individually identifiable health information.
+This notice describes how health information about you (as a patient of the College Health Services) is protected and how you can get access to your individually identifiable health information.

 Please review this notice carefully.